Navigation

 Partial shoulder replacement (hemiarthroplasty)

-In a partial shoulder replacement, the surgeon only replaces the ball at the top of your arm.
+In a partial shoulder replacement, your surgeon will only replace the ball at the top of your arm.
 The new metal ball will then move within the socket you already have.

 Resurfacing shoulder replacement

 This means replacing only the worn surfaces of the shoulder joint.
-This operation can also be partial or total.
-In partial resurfacing, the surgeon removes the damaged surface of the ball and places a cap over it.
-In total resurfacing, the surgeon removes the surface of the ball and the socket.
-They replace these with a cap over the ball and a plastic socket.
+In partial resurfacing, your surgeon will remove the damaged surface of the ball and place a cap over it.

 Revision surgery

 Revision surgery can be more complicated than your first operation.
-Your surgeon has to remove your artificial joint before they can put in a new one.
-Also, removing more of the bone of your upper arm in a second operation can make it more likely to fracture.
-It usually takes you a little longer to recover from a repeat shoulder replacement than from the first operation.
+Your surgeon will need to remove your artificial joint before they can put in a new one.
+And they’ll need to remove more of the bone of your upper arm in a second operation, which can make it more likely to break (fracture).
+It usually takes a little longer to recover from a repeat shoulder replacement than from the first operation and the complications (especially the risk of infection) are higher.

 Talk to your surgeon if you’d like more information about revision surgery.

-Most hospitals invite you for a pre-admission visit a week or so before your surgery.
-In the clinic, they’ll check that you’re fit for your operation and anaesthetic.
-This visit gives you a chance to ask any questions you have about your admission.
-Your surgeon will tell you how to prepare for your procedure.
-If you smoke, they’ll ask you to stop.
-Smoking slows wound healing and increases your risk of a chest or wound infection.
-So, it can delay your recovery.
+Most hospitals will invite you for a pre-admission visit a week or so before your shoulder replacement surgery.
+They’ll check that you’re fit for your operation and anaesthetic and tell you how to prepare for your procedure.
+If you have any questions, it’s a good opportunity to ask them.

 In hospital